anybox/anybox.buildbot.odoo/README.txt

 PostgreSQL configurations allow such connections without a password (``ident`` authentication method in ``pg_hba.conf``).

+For custom compiled installations, you should provide the path to the ``psql`` executable in the ``pg_psql`` optional property. ``psql`` usually knows where to look if ``PGHOST`` is empty.

-To use ``ident`` authentication on secondary or custom compiled clusters, set the value of ``pg_host`` to the value of ``unix_socket_directory`` seen in ``postgresql.conf`` or to ``/tmp`` if missing or commented in there *AND* indicate the port (socket name is based on the port)
+To use ``ident`` authentication on secondary or custom compiled clusters, set the value of ``pg_host`` to the value of ``unix_socket_directory`` seen in ``postgresql.conf`` or to ``/tmp`` if missing or commented in there *AND* indicate the port (socket name is based on the port).
+This chase for the default Unix-domain socket directory is necessary for OpenERP itself.
+We are working on making it simpler.

 Examples::